Ritika2910/FeelingsClassifier/README.md

 **Feeling Classifiers on Amazon Reviews**
-#Overview
+**Overview**

 This project performs sentiment analysis on Amazon reviews using NLTK for traditional NLP techniques and Transformers for deep learning-based sentiment classification.
-The goal is to classify customer reviews as positive, negative, or neutral based on textual content.
+The goal is to classify customer reviews as positive 😊, negative 😠, or neutral 😐 based on textual content.

-#Technologies Used
+**🔍Technologies Used**

-Python – Primary programming language
+🐍 Python – Primary programming language

-NLTK – Used for text preprocessing (tokenization, stopword removal, stemming)
+📖 NLTK – Used for text preprocessing (tokenization, stopword removal, stemming)

-Transformers (Hugging Face) – Used for sentiment classification using pre-trained models like BERT
+🤗 Transformers (Hugging Face) – Used for sentiment classification using pre-trained models like BERT

-Pandas & NumPy – For data manipulation and analysis
+📊 Pandas & NumPy – For data manipulation and analysis

-Matplotlib & Seaborn – For data visualization **Dataset**
+📈 Matplotlib & Seaborn – For data visualization
+**📂Dataset**

 The dataset consists of Amazon product reviews, including review text and corresponding ratings.
 The reviews are preprocessed and used to train/evaluate sentiment classification models.

-#Project Workflow

-#Data Preprocessing
+*Project Workflow*

+**Data Preprocessing**

-Tokenization and text cleaning using NLTK
+1.Tokenization and text cleaning using NLTK

-Stopword removal and stemming
+2.Stopword removal and stemming

-Converting text to numerical representations
+3.Converting text to numerical representations

-#Sentiment Classification
+**Sentiment Classification**

-Traditional approach using NLTK’s SentimentIntensityAnalyzer
+1.Traditional approach using NLTK’s SentimentIntensityAnalyzer

-Deep learning-based approach using pre-trained Transformer models
+2.Deep learning-based approach using pre-trained Transformer models

-Model evaluation using accuracy, F1-score, and confusion matrix
+3.Model evaluation using accuracy, F1-score, and confusion matrix

-#Results & Insights
+**Results & Insights**

-Comparison of traditional and deep learning methods
+1.Comparison of traditional and deep learning methods

-Performance evaluation and key takeaways
+2.Performance evaluation and key takeaways